 - Use the search terms in a natural way, so text remains readable.

 - Search engines give extra weight to text in titles or in bold.
-The most important keywords should ideally be used in the first heading at the top of a page.
+The most important keywords should be used in the first heading at the top of a page.

 - Use alt tags on your images and include your keywords here.